-“Climb the mountains and get their good tidings.
+Muir Woods National Monument is the first significant place to be created solely as a consequence of a private land grant.
+This was done in order to protect redwoods, some of which are over 150 years old, from logging.
+Hike through the towering redwoods to understand why John Muir was such a staunch supporter of the preservation of America’s most sacred places.“Climb the mountains and get their good tidings.
 Nature’s peace will flow into you as sunshine flows into trees.
-The winds will blow their own freshness into you and the storms their energy, while cares will drop off like autumn leaves.”— John Muir
+The winds will blow their own freshness into you and the storms their energy, while cares will drop off like autumn… Click To Tweet

 How to get to Muir Woods

-Muir Woods is few miles to the north of San Fransisco, just after crossing the famous golden gate bridge.
-You can reach this place early morning if you have plans to visit Napa valley, famous for some of Americas winyards.
 I would recommend you to travel to this location using your own private vehicle or with a tour operator.
-Technically speaking, you can make use of cab service like Uber or Lyft as it is about 16 miles from Golden Gate, but returning from Muir Woods will be hard.
+Technically speaking, you can make use of cab services like Uber or Lyft as it is about 16 miles from Golden Gate, but returning from this place will be hard.
 There is no Wifi or mobile signal, so booking a cab won’t be easy.
 Note that there is an entry fee of $ 15 for 16 years old and above.

 Weather and Camping

 Muir Woods, like the rest of the Pacific Coast, is known for its pleasant weather.
 Temperatures in the forest vary from 5 to 20 degrees Celsius most of the year, making it the ideal weekend getaway.
 Although camping is not permitted within the park, there are numerous choices in the surrounding region.
 Hikers seeking seclusion in a redwood forest will find this place to be an ideal refuge.

 How long does it take to walk through Muir Woods?